How do you know when you have arrived at camp?

 All the familiar sights and sounds are waiting for you.
 Are you dreaming of them yet?
 If you are new, this special place is eager to meet you.
 Can you imagine just how warm the welcome will be?

-Dates & Prices
+2018 Dates & Prices

-Complete your Family Profile to prepare for registration
+From October 16, 2017 - November 10, 2017, complete your Family Profile to prepare for registration

 First Session, June 3-June 16